Myanmar (Burma)

 ANALYSIS:

 Impunity for past atrocities has enabled the military to continue committing widespread and systematic human rights violations and abuses against civilians, particularly those from ethnic minority populations and those who are perceived as unsupportive of the junta.
-Operation 1027 is the most significant challenge the junta has faced since the coup and has prompted an intensification of indiscriminate, disproportionate and targeted attacks on civilians.
+Operation 1027 is the most significant challenge the junta has faced since the coup.
 Some EROs have allegedly perpetrated human rights abuses, creating further protection risks.
 Military forces perpetrated pervasive sexual and gender-based violence during the Rohingya clearance operations and have continued this pattern of abuse against those perceived as resisting the junta.
 The Rohingya remain at heightened risk of recurrent atrocities, including genocide, due to the junta intentionally stoking inter-communal tensions, as well as targeting by other armed groups.
 Forced conscription threatens populations with further abuse, especially ethnic minority groups.

 Divisions within ASEAN and the UNSC, and ASEAN’s strict commitment to the 5PC, coupled with increasing influence and support by China to the junta, have hampered the development of a coordinated international response to atrocities in Myanmar.
 Despite extensive targeted sanctions, fuel and arms continue to be shipped into Myanmar, including from entities based in countries imposing sanctions.